bolsystemhaus/OpenPDF/README.md

 [![Join the chat at https://gitter.im/LibrePDF/OpenPDF](https://badges.gitter.im/LibrePDF/OpenPDF.svg)](https://gitter.im/LibrePDF/OpenPDF)
 [![Join the chat at https://gitter.im/LibrePDF/code_of_conduct](https://badges.gitter.im/LibrePDF/code_of_conduct.svg)](https://gitter.im/LibrePDF/code_of_conduct)

+## Modifications in the fork by bol
+This fork implements some changes to allow the creation of PDF/UA conformant documents.
+Special attention has been focused on the possibility to use OpenPDF as a drop-in dependency for JasperReports.
+Although some modifications on the side of Jaspers PDF-Exporter are required if PDF/UA conformant documents are required.

+Changes include the restructuring of the PDF conformance setting.
+Previously all settings were stored in a single property.
+This has been moved to a set of fitting enums, now also including PDF/UA.
+Which in turn also allows conforming to multiple standards.

+Changes to the XMP-Writer allowed creating the necessary PDF/UA schema and fixing some issues with invalid XML.

 ## OpenPDF version 1.3.26 released 2021-05-02 ##

 Get version 1.3.26 here - https://github.com/LibrePDF/OpenPDF/releases/tag/1.3.26